irb-imagingfacility/lysoquant/README.md

 1. Add the U-Net segmentation plugin to Fiji, through the update site.
 1. Add LysoQuant plugin to Fiji, either through the update site or by placing the .jar file in this folder at {Fiji.app}/plugins
 1. Place the weight file on the workstation and the modelfile on the computer where Fiji is installed
-1. Open the testRGB.tif image and run the Detection task in the U-Net segmentation plus.
+1. Open the testRGB.tif image and run the Detection task in the U-Net segmentation plugin.
 Set the parameters accordingly
 1. On Imagej, Edit>Options>LysoQuant Settings... to configure LysoQuant

 ## Usage